spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/201907.0/content-items-feature-walkthrough/enabling-cms-content-widgets-button.md

 ---
-title: HowTo - Enable the CMS content widgets button in the WYSIWYG Editor
+title: Enabling the CMS content widgets button in the WYSIWYG Editor
 description: Use the guide to enable the CMS content widgets button in the WYSIWYG Editor
 last_updated: Nov 9, 2021
 template: howto-guide-template